This fact sheet is for information only, and applies to NSW. It is recommended that you get legal advice about your situation.

 There are only two types of garnishee orders.
 The court can order a single deduction from an account, for example if you have an account with a financial institution.
 Alternatively a continuous deduction order can be made.
 An example of this is when the judgment creditor will take money from your wages/salary or bank account to pay the judgment debt.

 The amount that can be taken from your salary/wage is limited to a maximum amount.
 The deductions cannot reduce your net weekly amount to less than 100% of the standard weekly benefit.
-An amount of $484.10 (as of 1 October 2016, amounts are adjusted every April and October) must be left out of your pay each week for you.
+An amount of $527.40 per week (as at 1 October 2020, amounts are adjusted every April and October) must be left out of your pay each week for you.
 The remainder will be given to the Judgment Creditor.
 Garnishees are continuous until the debt is paid or there is no longer any salary/wage to withdraw from.
 That is, they generally do not expire.
 The employer may deduct $13 to cover its costs of arranging each deduction.
 This fee will be deducted if you are making the payments as part of an instalment order.

-If your deposit account is being garnisheed it will be for a one off amount of whatever is in your account.
+If your deposit account is being garnisheed it will be for a one off amount of any money in your account above $527.40 (as of 1 October 2020).
+If you have less than $527.40 in your account, nothing can be garnisheed.
 If you are in receipt of Centrelink benefits, a certain amount of the balance cannot be taken.

 An examination is where the judgment creditor can ask you to attend court and give information about your assets and income.
 The person you owe money to may serve you with an “Examination Notice” requiring to outline your assets and income.
 If you do not reply to the notice within 28 days, the person you owe money to may then file a motion seeking an “Examination Order”.
 This means you have to go to court on the date stated in the summons.
 You should take all relevant financial records.
 If you do not attend you may be arrested and forced to attend court and be examined on your financial situation.